Screening with Persuasion: Introduction

 \subsection{Related Literature}

-We analyze a model of nonlinear pricing and consider first the case where the distribution of qualities is exogenous as in the recent work of \cite {lomu22}. \ Subsequently, we establish that our main result continues to hold in the setting of \cite{muro78} where the distribution of qualities is endogenous and an increasing function of quality. \cite{lomu22} consider a seller who offers fixed quantities of products of different qualities.
-They show that bundling different qualities, or randomizing the quality assignment via lotteries, can increase the revenue in the presence of irregular type distributions.\ Pooling is optimal in our setting for all regular and irregular distributions.
+We analyze a model of nonlinear pricing with a variable or a fixed distributions of qualities, as in \cite{muro78} and \cite{lomu22}, respectively.
+In either setting, these papers show that bundling different qualities, or randomizing the quality assignment via lotteries, can increase the revenue in the presence of irregular value distributions.\ By contrast, in our setting pooling is optimal for \emph{all--} regular or irregular-- distributions.

-In our analysis, the seller can control the information of the buyers and the selling mechanism in which the pooling of qualities is feasible.
-It therefore combines Bayesian persuasion (\cite{kage11}) or information design more generally with mechanism design tools.
-We thus offer a solution to an integrated mechanism and information design problem in a classic economic environment.
-Perhaps surprisingly given the proximity of the tools as highlighted in the recent work by \cite{klms21}, we are not aware of other work on optimal pricing combining mechanism and information design. \ The closest work is that of \cite{bepe07}, who consider a seller with many unit-demand buyers.
-We postpone a detailed discussion to Section \ref {sec:lit} after we obtain a canonical statement of our problem.

-We analyze a second-degree price discrimination problem. \ As the seller pools buyers with adjacent values, the seller creates segments within a single aggregate market. \ In doing so, the seller makes any item intended for one segment less attractive to the other segments in the same market. \ \ By contrast, \cite{bebm15} and \cite{hasi22} allow many markets and thus full third-degree price discrimination while offering quality-differentiated products. \cite{rosz17} consider the buyer-optimal information structure for a single-item demand and a single aggregate market.
-Thus, the demand structure and the objective differ from the present work, but they share the focus on creating segments within a single aggregate market.

-\cite{rayo13} considers a model of social status provision that shares some features with our model.
-The utility function of an agent before any transfer is a product of their type (or an increasing function of their type) and a social status which is equal to their \emph{expected type} given some information structure. \cite{rayo13} then asks what is the optimal information structure to provide to the agent by a revenue-maximizing monopolist.
-Thus, the allocation in \cite{rayo13} is an information structure rather than a quality allocation.
-Importantly, the information structure only affects the allocation but not the expectation of the agents regarding their own type.